-The department develops materials, contacting techniques and system related aspects for thermoelectric generators (TEG) and sensors for applications in air and space, in vehicles and energy facilities at medium and high temperatures (250-1000°C).
+The Institute of Materials Research develops materials, contacting techniques and system related aspects for thermoelectric generators (TEG) and sensors for applications in air and space, in vehicles and energy facilities at medium and high temperatures (250-1000°C).
 Specialised measurement equipment, amongst this several in-house developments, is used in national and international cooperations to characterize nanostructured thermoelectric high-temperature materials of novel substance classes with improved application properties and for tests of thermoelectric conversion modules.
 Uniquely within Germany the techniques available at DLR resemble a closed process chain from powder production to modules and their test in one location.

 Thermoelectric Energy Conversion

 Thermoelectric energy conversion, i.e. a direct conversion of thermal to electric energy in a solid, gains more and more technical importance for use of secondary energy in vehicles, for energy recovery from waste heat in industrial processes with high power consumption and for autonomous auxiliary power supplies.
 Developments within the department are aiming at promoting production technologies for materials and industrial scale joining processes.
 Besides a comprehensive system characterization of TEG modules activities include microanalytical investigations and mechanical tests of thermoelectric samples.

 The targeted figure of thermoelectric materials´ developmetn is the thermoelectric efficiency.
 Thermoelectric materials with high thermoelectric efficiency allow for high energy conversion efficiencies, highest detectivity of sensors and best COP in Peltier-applications.